 Most of the reimbursement is through Medicaid (about 65%) or Medicare (15%), the remainder is self-pay or through insurance plans which cover nursing facility care.
-Some of the larger entities in this segment also operate long term acute care hospitals (LTACs), assisted living facilities, rehabilitative centers and other specialized care providers.
-Long term care costs on average increase approximately 4.45% annually.
+Some of the larger entities in this segment also operate long term acute care hospitals (LTACs), rehabilitative centers, assisted living residency properties and other specialized care providers.
+LTC costs on average increase approximately 4.45% annually.
 There are approximately 16,000 skilled nursing facilities in the United States; about 75% are for-profit enterprises, 25% are run by non-profit organizations and about 5% are run by government entities.
 Total resident capacity is about 1.8 million beds.

 Many families seek the assistance of LTC for older family members or younger relatives with disabilities.
 It is very difficult to anticipate and plan for LTC, demand can be highly variable and may have to be used over a period of several years.
-Economic challenges associated with caregiving can be substantial, whether it is through care family members or by paid assistance from personal care, homemaker services, adult daycare, home healthcare, assisted living or nursing home care.
+Economic challenges associated with care-giving can be substantial, whether it is through care family members or by paid assistance from personal care, homemaker services, adult daycare, home healthcare, assisted living or nursing home care.
 As the alternatives to nursing facilities (adult daycare, personal care, nurse-supported home healthcare) grow in popularity, nursing facilities are diversifying their business models and range of services.

 With the aging of the Baby Boom Generation, this trend is ramping up.
 Of 10 million Americans currently needing some sort of LTC, over 5 million are ages 65 or older --over 1.7 million are ages 85 or older.
 These numbers are expected to double through the next thirty years, the resources required to provide even the current level of services will triple by 2040.
 This assertive growth curve is due to the rapid increase of the population ranging 85 or older plus the longevity of younger people with physical disabilities or intellectual disabilities.

 While the LTC population is steadily increasing, the number of facilities to support them is expanding at a slower pace.
 Economic concerns are a continual concern for facility operators, patients and payers.
 The Center for Retirement Research estimates the percentage of future retirees not be able to maintain 80 percent of their last wage in retirement will increase from around 50 percent today to over 60 percent by 2035.
 Pensions and retiree benefits are being phased out, resulting in more out-of-pocket cost burden placed on individuals.
 Many individuals assume LTC is covered by Medicare and in most cases, it does not.
 LTC insurance is not something individuals prioritize and is often considered an "accessory" to other insurance they already have and/or supplemental to what they assume Medicare provides.

-Moving forward, the LTC marketplace can be expected to change.
+Moving forward, the LTC marketplace can be expected to change drastically.
 It is already undergoing rapid consolidation.
 Insurers in the past have attempted to bundle LTC insurance with other coverage in policies and that may be revisited as a way to better market it to the Baby Boomer generation.
-Long term care facilities are becoming more diverse and featuring more "at home" feel to them as persons are living longer.
+Long term care facilities are becoming more diverse in patient care services and featuring more "at home" attributes to them as persons are living longer.
 Facility operators are competing against each other and would like to extend the continuum of care for its residents to earlier ages.
-By being able to accommodate more patients at earlier stages of care needs and supporting them with additional care as needed as time goes on, long term care does not necessarily have to be facility-focused which may be less expensive and more easily welcomed by patients and their families.
+By being able to accommodate more patients at earlier stages of care needs and supporting them with additional care as needed as time goes on, long term care organizations have higher levels of patient retention which has a great impact on the reduction of peaks and troughs in revenue and reimbursement streams.